 The student will be afforded a full and fair opportunity to present evidence relevant to the issue raised.
 One or more other persons, including an attorney, may accompany the student.
 The hearing officer will make a decision in writing based on the evidence presented at the hearing.
 The decision will include a summary of the evidence presented and the reasons for the decision.
 If the hearing officer supports the complaint, the education record will be amended accordingly, and the student will be so informed.
 If the hearing officer decides not to amend the education record, a student has the right to place in the education records a statement commenting on the challenged information and/or stating the reasons for disagreeing with the decision.
 This statement will be maintained as part of the education record as long as the contested portion is maintained, and whenever a copy of the education record is sent to any party, the student’s statement will be included.

-Pacific Lutheran University's policy statement implementing FERPA is maintained by, and available for review in the Office of the Vice President for Student Life and Dean of Students, Hauge Administration Building, Room 105.
-Students should address questions, concerns, or problems to the Student Life Office.
+Pacific Lutheran University’s policy statement implementing FERPA is maintained by, and available for review in the Office of the Registrar, Hauge Administration Building, Room 130.
+Students should address questions, concerns, or problems to the Registrar’s Office.
 Students may file complaints regarding alleged failure of the university to comply with FERPA with The Family Policy Compliance Office, US Department of Education, 600 Independence Avenue, SW, Washington, DC 20202-4605; (202) 260-3887, FAX: (202) 260-9001.